codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/cron-triggers.md

 Now you can Recurring pipeline executions are triggered according to the defined settings.

 * If you defined only the Timer settings, the build is triggered according to the Cron expression.
-* If you defined both the Timer and Git Settings, the build is triggered according to the Cron expression when the Git event is triggered at the repo branch.
+* If you defined both the Timer and Git Settings, the build is triggered according to the Cron expression and populated with the information from the Git repo such as the Git repo URL, branch name, latest commit information, including the date and author of the commit.

 ### Edit a Cron trigger in Codefresh UI